-Most of the direct drivers of change in ecosystems currently remain constant or are growing in intensity in most ecosystems.
+Most of the direct drivers of degradation in ecosystem services currently remain constant or are growing in intensity in most ecosystems.
 (See Figure 13.)
 In all four MA scenarios, the pressures on ecosystems are projected to continue to grow during the first half of this century.
-[4, 5] The most important direct drivers of change in ecosystems are habitat change (land use change and physical modification of rivers or water withdrawal from rivers), overexploitation, invasive alien species, pollution, and climate change.
+[4, 5] The most important direct drivers of change in ecosystem services are habitat change (land use change and physical modification of rivers or water withdrawal from rivers), overexploitation, invasive alien species, pollution, and climate change.
 These direct drivers are often synergistic.
-For example, in some locations land use change can result in greater nutrient loading (if the land is converted to high-intensity agriculture), increased emissions of greenhouse gases (if forest is cleared), and increased numbers of invasive species (due to the disturbed habitat).
+For example, in some locations land use change can result in greater nutrient loading (if the land is converted to high-intensity agriculture), increased climate forcing (if forest is cleared), and increased numbers of invasive species (due to the disturbed habitat).

-- Habitat transformation, particularly from conversion to agriculture: Under the MA scenarios, a further 10-20% of grassland and forestland is projected to be converted between 2000 and 2050 (primarily to agriculture), as Figure 2 illustrated.
-The projected land conversion is concentrated in low-income countries and dryland regions.
-Forest cover is projected to continue to increase within industrial countries. - Overexploitation, especially overfishing: In some marine systems fish biomass targeted in fisheries (including that of both the target species and those caught
+• Habitat transformation, particularly from conversion to agriculture: Under the MA scenarios, a further 10-20% of grassland and forestland is projected to be converted between 2000 and 2050 (primarily to agriculture).
+(See Figure 2.)
+The projected land conversion is concentrated in low-income countries and arid regions.
+(Forest cover is projected to continue to increase within industrial countries.)